Understanding Process Addictions

-Gambling addiction is the most researched and talked about of process addictions.
+- Gambling: Gambling addiction is the most researched and talked about of process addictions.
 Consequences faced by compulsive gamblers are severe, such as financial and relationship difficulties which can frequently lead to death by suicide.
 Rates of suicide by compulsive gamblers is higher than that of alcohol or drug addicts.

-Sex addiction has also recently received the attention of researchers and practitioners.
+- Sex: Sex addiction has also recently received the attention of researchers and practitioners.
 Sex addiction occurs when people become preoccupied with sex and act on sexual compulsions without concern for the negative consequences.

-Food addiction is a process addiction in which someone becomes addicted to the act of eating and the feelings they get from eating certain foods.
+- Eating: Food addiction is a process addiction in which someone becomes addicted to the act of eating and the feelings they get from eating certain foods.
 A food addiction is emotionally, physically, and socially detrimental as it can cause extreme guilt, health problems, and interfere with relationships.

-Internet addiction has become a serious concern worldwide.
+- Internet: Internet addiction has become a serious concern worldwide.
 While most of us use the internet daily, there is a certain point in which the process is considered addiction.
 When internet use is more important that real life relationships or activities, or causes problems in a person’s ability to function in daily life, they are likely suffering from internet addiction.

-While the term shopping addiction is thrown around lightly, compulsive spending is a form of process addiction that is serious and results in similar feelings of guilt and shame, loss of control, and financial, social, and emotional consequences as other addictions.
+- Shopping: While the term shopping addiction is thrown around lightly, compulsive spending is a form of process addiction that is serious and results in similar feelings of guilt and shame, loss of control, and financial, social, and emotional consequences as other addictions.